 USB redirection works independently of the display protocol (RDP or PCoIP) and USB traffic usually uses TCP port 32111.

-Network traffic between a client system and a remote desktop or application can travel various routes, depending on whether the client system is inside the corporate network and how the administrator has chosen to set up security.
+Network traffic between a client system and a remote desktop can travel various routes, depending on whether the client system is inside the corporate network and how the administrator has chosen to set up security.

 If the client system is outside the corporate network, the client can connect through a View security server.

 A security server resides within a DMZ and acts as a proxy host for connections inside your trusted network.
 This design provides an additional layer of security by shielding the View Connection Server instance from the public-facing Internet and by forcing all unprotected session requests through the security server.